nayansarkar126/Book-store-management-system/README.md

 - XAMPP

 # Language
-Front end: HTML, CSS, PHP.
+- Front end: HTML, CSS, PHP.
-Back end: MySQL.
+- Back end: MySQL.
-XAMPP: In this system, MySQL database is used.
+- XAMPP: In this system, MySQL database is used.
 So XAMPP must be needed to run the system properly.

+# Introduction
 The main objective of the Online Book Store is to manage the details of Books, Customer, Payment, Delivery, Bills.
 It manages all the information about Books, Stock, Bills, Books.

 - Attractive premises, well maintained, in a good position.